wso2/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-service.md

     | **Description** | My sample multi repository project |

 4. Select **Multi Repository**.

+    !!! info
+        Since we are creating one component in the project, in this example we will use a multi repository project.
+A multi repository project allows you to create components using the code stored in different repositories.

 5. Click **Create**.

 ## Step 2: Create a service component